Impact

 Risk and Exploitability

-The flaw has a CVSS base score of 7.0, indicating a high severity.
-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog.
-The attack path is an attacker providing a malicious USB CDC NCM device; based on the description, it is inferred that crafted NDP32 packets can trigger the out‑of‑bounds read, potentially leading to information disclosure or a kernel panic.
+The flaw has a CVSS base score of 7.8, indicating a high severity.
+The EPSS score indicates a low exploitation probability ( < 1%).
+The vulnerability is not listed in the CISA KEV catalog.
+The likely attack path is an attacker providing a malicious USB CDC NCM device; based on the description, it is inferred that crafted NDP32 packets can trigger the out‑of‑bounds read, potentially leading to information disclosure or a kernel panic.
 No publicly available exploit is documented, but kernel memory leakage could be used in a privileged context.

 OpenCVE Enrichment